Next: Configuration, Previous: Commands, Up: Invoking GPG-AGENT [Contents][Index]

 --enable-putty-support

-In this mode of operation, the agent does not only implement the gpg-agent protocol, but also the agent protocol used by OpenSSH (through a separate socket).
-Consequently, it should be possible to use the gpg-agent as a drop-in replacement for the well known ssh-agent.
+In this mode of operation, the agent does not only implement the gpg-agent protocol, but also the agent protocol used by OpenSSH (through a separate socket or via Named Pipes) or the protocol used by PuTTY.
+Consequently, this allows one to use the gpg-agent as a drop-in replacement for the ssh-agent.

 Once a key has been added to the gpg-agent this way, the gpg-agent will be ready to use the key.